Home

 • hard.

-Which type you choose could depend on how often you think you'll need to use the carrier, and of course, your own preference.
-Do you hope to only use your cat carrier once a year for you cat's annual physical exam?
-Do you move a lot and need to transport your cat more often?
+Which type you choose could depend on how often you think you'll use it, and of course, your own (and even your feline friend's) preference.
+Do you hope to only use the carrier once a year for your kitty's annual physical exam?
+Do you move a lot and need to transport your kitty more often?
 What are your storage space considerations?

-Remember, you should keep the carrier in an easily accessible place in case of an emergency.
+Remember, you should keep this essential cat supply in an easily accessible place in case of an emergency.
+And you should be able to get to it immediately.

-When choosing a cat carrier, be sure to pick the right size for your cat.
-You want to make sure that your cat can stand up and turn around in the carrier and also stretch out while lying down (especially if you are traveling a long distance with your cat).
-However, you also want to make sure that the carrier is not too big for your cat.
+When choosing a carrying enclosure, be sure to pick the right size.
+You want to make sure that he or she can stand up and turn around and also stretch out while lying down (especially if you're traveling a long distance).
+However, you also want to make sure that it's not too big.
 Cats feel more secure in smaller areas.
 Bigger is not better in this case.

-If you are adopting a kitten, you may want to start with a cardboard carrier until you know how big your cat will be in adulthood.
-Then, if you like, you can make more of an investment and get your cat a more permanent, stronger cat carrier.
+If you're adopting a kitten, you may want to start with a cardboard carrier until you know how big your cat will be in adulthood.
+Then, if you like, you can make more of an investment to get something stronger and more permanent.

 Cardboard Cat Carriers

-If you adopt your cat from an animal shelter, almost all shelters will give you a cardboard carrier to transport your cat home.
-If you are bringing a new cat home from somewhere that does not provide one, be sure to take a cat carrier with you to pick up your cat.
+If you adopt your pet from an animal shelter, almost all shelters will give you a cardboard enclosure to transport your kitty home.
+If you are bringing a new cat home from somewhere that does not provide one, be sure to take one with you to pick up your new family member.

-A cardboard cat carrier is perfectly fine for your healthy cat if you plan on keeping her indoors and don't plan to travel much.
-The carrier will have holes for ventilation and to allow your cat to see out.
+A cardboard cat carrier is usually fine for your healthy cat if you plan on keeping her indoors and don't plan to travel much.
+It will have holes for ventilation and to allow your cat to see out.

 Cardboard carriers are all very similar in size.
-And you can flatten the cardboard ones if you need to save space.
+And you can flatten them if you need to save space.

 Soft Cat Carriers